yiqianbao/nightfall/README.md

 The first row represents the transaction type and the second line states the transaction execution time (Actually that is the generation time of the proof); The third action is the size of the proof for each transaction.
 It can be seen that:

-1. Time consumption is positively correlated with the size of the proof; The bigger the proof, the longer it takes
+1. Time consumption is positively correlated with the size of the proof; The bigger the proof, the longer time it costs

-2. The transfer operation and destruction operation take too long, which is much higher than the coinage
+2. The transfer operation and burn operation take too long, which is much higher than the mint operation

-Such efficiency is difficult to use for payment transactions, that is the troubles.
-So we should find a more efficient scheme.
+Obviously we should find a more efficient scheme.
 A better zero-knowledge proof algorithm or a smaller proof size?
 Maybe both.

 ### Zkp Alg